UberDever/skobki/README.md

 1. Sexpr -- a list, each containing payload or other sexpr
 1. Payload -- data encoded in particular format with certain length
-1. Token -- a view on the payload described by the pair of positions (start, end); can be control or text
+1. Token -- a view into payload; a token can be control or text
 1. Character -- a part of the payload that is not furhter divisible in the current encoding.
 1. Control set -- set of characters that dictates the structure of the document (the contents of resuling tree)
 1. Delimiters -- set of characters that delimits text tokens